chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_update.md

 ##### Request
 The following is an example of a request.

->**Note:** The request object shown here is be shortened for readability.
-All the properties should be supplied in an actual call.
+>**Note:** The request object shown here is shortened for readability.
+Supply all the properties in an actual call.
 <!-- {
   "blockType": "request",
   "name": "update_synchronizationschema"